pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2011.md

 Appart from that just a little feedback : pyparsing is really great !
 I already managed a couple of very complicated parsings in only a couple of very readable lines ... and it's now part of my Python stack !
 However, I think the learning curve is a bit steep !
 Of course, parsing is no simple deal, however I think the users would really benefit in good online docs (the link on the main page seems to be broken).
 The current ones are good, but they somehow lack of nice very simple examples, and they are not always easy to browse when you don't know what you are looking for.
 Have you considered rewriting them with sphinx for example, ... putting them on readthedocs, and adding a couple of example as doctests ?
 I guess that would be a lot of work though :-S

+_[ED - docstrings have been greatly enhanced, converted to sphinx, and are now hosted on readthedocs at https://pyparsing-docs.readthedocs.io/en/latest/index.html]_
 ---
 ## 2011-06-04 14:45:57 - pf_moore - Parser for multiple items with no delimiter
 I have a string which contains some initial text followed by one or more 'abilities'.
 An ability is one of the keywords 'Active', 'Passive' or 'Aura', optionally prefixed by 'Unique', then a colon, then free text.
 The end of an ability is not delimited - it's recognised by either the start of the next ability or the end of the string.